 In production.
 Coming soon.

-Welcome to my podcast Blue Collar Wisdom, down-to-earth thoughts about life and faith through things we experience every day.
+Welcome to Blue Collar Wisdom, my podcast of down-to-earth thoughts about life and faith through things we experience every day.

 Growing up, my dad was my very first theology teacher.
 Though not a trained theologian — he worked as an itinerant heavy equipment operator running backhoes and cranes all over New Jersey — he thinks theologically.

 Over the years, those messages became deeply ingrained in me.
-Many of the lenses through which I view the world come from those formative years.
+Much of how I view the world was shaped by those formative years.
 Even today, in my work as a pastor and now as a writer, I draw on those lessons.

 Now, I want to share some of this with you.
 Join me as I think through what I have learned about life and faith, a perspective greatly shaped by the teachings of my blue collar dad.